irenedepacina/final_project/Dashboard/README_DASHBOARD.md

 5. Created
 combined_features_PCA3_K5.csv with all features included and totals for Primary Energy and Disaster Columns for visualization.
 6. Updated file to be used for visualizations "combined_features.csv" to read
+7. Decided to use Tableau because Tableau provides a variety of graphs and charts.
+It provides a lot of features such as layers and filters that we want to utilize in order to best visual our results.

 Tableau links for in progress work